zozs/a-wild-button-appears/README.md

 ## License

-A wild BUTTON appears is licensed under GNU AGPL v3 or later, see the `LICENSE` file, or the text below:
+A wild BUTTON appears is licensed under GNU AGPL v3 or later, see the `LICENSE` file for the full license.

 ```
 a-wild-button-appears - a slack bot for posting random buttons